Greece Yacht Charter Guide

 The Ionian Islands can be found in the cool deep waters off the west coast of Greece.
 The 12 islands and islets offer authenticity, a bohemian buzz, and charming villages.
 Corfu, Lefkada, Kefalonia, Zakynthos, Ithaca and Paxi are the six large Ionian Islands and Antipaxi, Erikousa, Mathraki, Othoni, Meganisi and the deserted islets of Strofades south of Zakynthos make up the rest.
 In Zakynthos, the Blue Caves and Shipwreck Beach are worthwhile visits, where a rusting liner leans into the chalky cliffs creating a dramatic and impressive view.

-Wind and Sailing conditions: The wind and sailing conditions in the Ionian Sea are steady and predictable which makes it fun for sailors of all abilities.
-Winds normally start to build around midday but drop off towards sunset – perfect for sailing to your evening destination after a morning spent snorkeling and enjoying the pristine waters, in one of the Mediterranean's deepest points.
+Wind & Sailing Conditions: The wind and sailing conditions in the Ionian Sea are steady and predictable which makes it fun for sailors of all abilities.
+Winds normally start to build around midday but drop off towards sunset – perfect for sailing to your evening destination!
+The mornings can be spent snorkeling and enjoying the pristine waters.
 From May to September, the wind tends to blow from the northwest at Force 2-5.
 In spring and autumn, the wind is less strong and blows usually from the southwest.

 The Sporades Islands Yacht Charter

-Wind and sailing conditions: The summer months in the Sporades are dry and warm.
+Wind & Sailing Conditions: The summer months in the Sporades are dry and warm.
 The prevailing wind in the summer is the ‘Meltemi’ (force 3-4) that provides fantastic sailing conditions but do also look out for the ‘Sirrocco’, a southerly wind that blows every few weeks in the early and late season.

 Dodecanese Islands Yacht Charter

-Wind and Sailing Conditions: During the summer, the prevailing wind is the ‘Meltemi’, which blows from the northwest.
-It blows erratically through June and October but regular winds between force 4 and 6 can be expected in between these months.
+Wind & Sailing Conditions: During the summer, the prevailing wind is the ‘Meltemi’, which blows from the northwest.
+It blows erratically through July and August but regular winds between force 4 and 6 can be expected in between these months.
 In the spring and autumn, the wind is usually between force 2-4 and blows from the southeast.

-The Greek islands tend to have a "Dry Mediterranean" climate, which makes them perfect for chartering during the non-winter months.
+The Greek Islands tend to have a "Dry Mediterranean" climate, which makes them perfect for chartering during the non-winter months - from April to October.
 The weather in the islands is almost always sunny and dry during the summer, with the temperature hot during the day and pleasantly warm at night.
-Winters are chilly and wet and therefore make chartering risky, but summer in Greece lasts longer than in the likes of France and Italy, extending the charter season and allowing you more time to sail!
+Winters are chilly and wet and therefore make chartering less appealing, but summer in Greece lasts longer than in the likes of France and Italy, extending the charter and sailing season and allowing you more time to sail!

 The Etesian winds generally blow from May to October but can be quite strong in July and August, particularly in the Cyclades islands.
-Please read the information about wind in each of the areas above and discuss your Greek yachting itinerary with one of our experts when booking your Greece charter.
+Please read the information about wind in each of the areas above and discuss your Greek yachting itinerary with one of our Boatbookings experts when organising and booking your Greece charter.
 To find out more localised weather information take a look at our weather page.

-Greek cuisine is simple yet delicious.
-During your sailing vacation, you will come across the freshest ingredients, the best olive oil in the world and a growing variety of excellent locally produced wines.
-Local specialties vary from region to region, but the most popular ones are Tzatziki, fresh Octopus, fresh grilled fish, Moussaka, fresh olives, and the sweet baklava.
-Of course, no one should leave this country without having had a Souvlaki.
-Certain islands, such as Sifnos, are renowned for their role in the fabulous foodie scene, so tuck into the golden Calimari, a meze platter and the local biscuits with orange flavor.
-Why not have a look at our blog on the very best of Greek gastronomy?
-Then, when you are in Athens, be sure to check out Kuzina, our broker's favorite restaurant which combines Greek and Italian cuisine and an unmissable view of The Acropolis.
+Certain islands, such as Sifnos, are renowned for their role in the fabulous foodie scene, so tuck into the golden Calimari, a meze platter and the local biscuits with orange flavour.
+Why not have a look at our blog on the very best of Greek gastronomy.
+When in Athens, be sure to check out Kuzina; our Broker's favourite restaurant which combines Greek and Italian cuisine with an unmissable view of the Acropolis.